BenjaminGarza/TicTacToe/README.md

 # TicTacToe

-   A JavaSript program that allows users to play a game of TicTacToe
+   A JavaScript program that allows users to play a game of TicTacToe

 ![](screenshot.png)